Hoyts to re-open all of its NZ cinemas tomorrow

 The cinema chain will be re-showing movies that were released earlier in the year, before the Covid-19 pandemic forced a mandatory shutdown of all businesses and entertainment venues at the end of March.

-Jojo Rabbit, Bloodshot, Sonic The Hedgehog and Trolls World Tour will be screening over the next few weeks before Tenet, Disney's Mulan, and Wonder Woman 1984 are released next month.
+Jojo Rabbit, Bloodshot, Sonic The Hedgehog and Trolls World Tour will screen over the next few weeks before Tenet, Mulan, and Wonder Woman 1984 are released next month.

 Hoyts said its had been planning for the reopening of its locations during the lockdown period to ensure its customers and staff were in the "safest possible environment".